 "The Economic Value of Natural Capital in Panama City's Watersheds and Associated Ecosystems."
 Prepared for Panama City’s Urban Resilience Strategy.
-June, 2018.
+Earth Economics.
+Tacoma, WA.
+2018.

 “Environmental Compliance Factsheet: Ecosystem Services in Environmental Impact Assessments.”
 Prepared for USAID’s Global Environmental Management Support Program.
-May, 2018.
+Earth Economics.
+Tacoma, WA.
+2018.

 “Benefit-Cost Analysis of Selected Actions from the Thurston Climate Adaptation Plan.”
 Prepared for Thurston Regional Planning Council.
-October, 2017.
+Earth Economics.
+Tacoma, WA.
+2017.